micha7a/micha7a.github.io/index.md

 preview_image: original/pies-naklejka.png
 ---

+## October
+No inktober this season, I had too many distractions including holidays.
+I’ve played a bit with imitating styles of different artists and wanted to compare it with style transfer.
+I’m yet to figure out in which format I want to publish the results here.
+In the meantime, I have some new drawings.

+Aaand Jakub's website changed again, to [sygnowski.ml](https://sygnowski.ml)

 ## 9th of May 2022 -- Webcomic Day!
 It's been a while, hasn't it?
 To celebrate the Webcomic Day, I've posted the first part of my tiny webcomic [The Backup](comic_pages/0.html).
 If everything goes well, it will update every week.

 Also, checkout [other comics I read](favourites.html)!

 PS
-Jakub's blog changed address, it's now at [sygi.ml](https://sygi.ml)
+Jakub's blog changed address, it's now at [sygi.ml](https://sygnowski.ml)

 ## November 2020
 It's after Halloween and EPFL is closed, but I finished a poster advertising